fluid-project/infusion-docs/src/documents/tutorial-developerIntroduction/DeveloperIntroductionToInfusionFramework-Invokers.md

 * By printing to the web developer console via `console.log`
 * By displaying a message on a web page

-We'll define the first approach as an invoker on the "Hello, World!" component.
-Other styles of invokers are possible (such as ones referring to a function by name), but we'll use one here that lets us refer to a function of an existing Javascript object, such as `console`.
+While there are [other styles of invokers possible](../Invokers.html#types-of-invokers), here we will use a style that allows us to refer to a free function (one not attached to a specific object).

 <!-- TODO: expand discussion and examples of invokers per exchange at https://github.com/fluid-project/infusion-docs/pull/114#discussion_r107857678 -->